 Don’t go too crazy with this one!
 But making “tooth brushing time” synonymous with “dance party” might convince your little one to put the two minutes in.
 You’ll want them to be extra careful to not swallow any toothpaste or hurt themselves with the brush.

-Keeping up with good oral-care habits and visiting the pediatric dentist regularly is key to developing a healthy smile.
+Keeping up with good oral care habits and visiting the pediatric dentist in Aurora regularly is key to developing a healthy smile.
 And when it comes to maintaining a daily routine of brushing their teeth, your kids might need to keep their minds occupied while they brush!